Home | About me | Contact | What's new | Privacy | Search

 Speed limits

-Texas is the only state that does not have statutory speed limits for different types of highways in the state system.
-Instead, a general limit of 70 mph applies on any rural numbered highway regardless of classification or number of lanes and 60 mph on any other rural roadway.
+Texas is the only state that does not have statutory speed limits for the different categories of highways in the state system.
+Instead, a general limit of 70 mph applies on any rural numbered highway regardless of classification or number of lanes, and 60 mph on any other rural roadway.
 A 30 mph general limit applies in urban areas.
 These limits can be raised or lowered on specific segments based on an engineering study.
-Speed limits can be raised to 75 mph on numbered highways and up to 85 mph on select roadways.
+Speed limits can be raised to 75 mph on numbered highways, and up to 85 mph on select roadways.
 This means Texas is the only state that has 75 mph speed limits on two-lane roads.

 In late 2014, TxDOT conducted a pilot project for variable speed limits at three locations around the state.
 Variable speed limits are those that can be adjusted in real-time to address congestion, inclement weather, construction, or other issues that could affect traffic safety.
 The results of the pilot project showed that the concept was beneficial.
 To date, though, no permanent implementations have been planned.